knutley/Barnes_Mare/README.md

 This is the Git for Nicholas Barnes's Resident Denunciation Project.
-I have included the visual renderings I did for him (yet to be cleaned up) and the code for the structural break test.
+I have included the visual renderings I did for him (the annotations for which are yet to be cleaned up) and the code for the structural break test.
 We will additionally include replication data in time.

 Codebook